Sadly, the answer to this question is "Yes."

 If I'm pregnant and already have varicose veins, what can I do?

-You may be able to minimize the growth and discomfort of varicose veins during pregnancy by:
+You may be able to minimize the growth and discomfort of Vulvar veins during pregnancy by:

 - Exercising regularly.
 Yes, we know it's uncomfortable, especially as you gain weight, but even a brisk walk around the block can improve your circulation.